kiehozero/data-representation-assignment/README.md

 ## Technical Aspects

-To get up and running I used a light [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) template that I had previously created on a project called [Awaydays](https://github.com/kiehozero/away-day), which is hosted [here](https://kiehozero.github.io/away-day/index.html).
+To get up and running I used a light [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) template that I had previously created on a project called [Awayday](https://github.com/kiehozero/away-day), which is hosted [here](https://kiehozero.github.io/away-day/index.html).
 The Jinja2 templating engine that comes with Flask has been utilised just to reduce the number of HTML pages that require editing, and [jQuery](https://api.jquery.com/) provided a quick way to provide user interactivity.
+Pretty much all of the Bootstrap CSS styling and Flask interactivity on this website was taken from the Awayday project, with the occasional visit to ChatGPT when something wasn't working sufficiently.

 - Flask, MySQL, hosting, etc., PyMySQL as I was having some trouble with mysql-connector